 "How do I keep growing my career?"

 I think I mentioned something about magic eight-balls.
 Or maybe I suggested garlic cloves.
-But, upon further reflection (in light of Kin), I do have something more definitive on the topic I wish I would have shared.
+But, upon further reflection, I do have something more definitive on the topic I wish I would have shared.

 First and foremost, I applaud this dude's approach.
 When I think back to my early 20's I was equal measure (1) too cocksure to think I needed any advice from anybody or (2) too self-conscious to ask direct questions from strangers.
 The fact that this guy is engaging those around him and soliciting this kind of information is fantastic.
 Yes, you'll get lousy advice about magic eight-balls every once in awhile.
 But you'll never discover the nugget of wisdom if you don't beat about the bush.